-Which of Your Beneficiaries Will Bear the Estate Tax Burden?
+Deciding Which Beneficiary Will Pay the Estate Tax Bill

 If your estate is taxable for state and/or federal estate tax purposes, then you'll need to decide which of your beneficiaries will bear the burden of paying your estate tax bill before receiving their inheritance.